Spirit Lake police release footage of shooting that killed armed woman, express frustration with lack of transparency during investigation: 'That will never happen again'

 Spirit Lake Mayor Jeremy Cowperthwaite also said he believed the media should have waited "for the whole story" before "leading people in the wrong direction."

 Lt.
+Eric Reade followed, stating Kootenai County was releasing "inaccurate" information to the media.
+Reade clarified on Monday he meant the misinformation given to the media was the county's decision that they could not release statements about why the Spirit Lake officers felt the need to use deadly force due to the ongoing investigation, even though the release of preliminary information is standard across Idaho police departments.

-Eric Reade followed, but he stated Kootenai County was releasing "inaccurate" information to the media, although he did not specify what.
-But he did indicate it's likely the chief will choose a different agency to investigate if another police shooting were to happen.
+Reade did indicate it's likely the chief will choose a different agency to investigate if another police shooting were to happen.
+He and Morlan also thanked the Kootenai County investigators for their response and said they were "grateful for the great job they did" after the shooting took place.

 The department opted to show the initial 911 call and body camera footage of both officers, Windrem and Morlan, during the news conference Friday.